 Wedding Cake served and tiramisu (my fave!)

-Late night snack: vegetarian and ham & cheese baguettes
+Vegetarian and ham & cheese baguettes

-For drinks, we had an open bar, with our favourite French champagne, wines and top shelf tequila, whisky and vodka.
+For drinks, we had an open bar with our favourite French champagne, wines and top shelf tequila, whisky and vodka.
 Plus we made sure we had delicious cocktails such as margaritas, espresso martinis and aperol spritzes flowing.

 the wedding songs.

 Ceremony: Walked down the isle to Jeff Buckley’s “Hallelujah “ sung by Bradley Stone

 First dance: Frank Sinatra’s “I’ve got the world on a string” sung by Bradley Stone.
 Max proposed to this song, and it’s our favourite Sinatra song.

 We hired local Byron Bay singer Bradley Stone.
 He is was amazing!
 He was also the DJ for the dance floor afterwards.

 There was too many!
 Just the overall feeling of excitement and seeing everyone you love, and everyone so happy to see you two get married, is just a warm and beautiful feeling we always get when we reflect back on the day.

 It was actually the most perfect day with not one hiccup.
 Of course, planning it, well you definitely get a few surprises leading up to the day, but everything happens for a reason, and it led to the most seamless and perfect day.
 So all those little hiccups during planning were totally worth it.